Spadina Hotel

 The Spadina Hotel was one of the names of the hotels operated at 460 King Street West, in Toronto, at the corner of Spadina Avenue and King Street.

 The hotel was built in late 1873, the three storey Victorian building featuring a small clock on the east facade.
 A four-storey annex was later built to the north of the hotel.

 It has been known by at least half dozen names, and has had many proprietors.
-It is now a commercial office building.
+It is now a commercial office building including a programming school.